nachokhan/pstruc/README.md

 ## Installation
 (still not installable 🫠)
-To install the Directory Structure Generator, you can use `pip`:
+To install the package, you can use `pip`:

 ```
-pip install directory-structure-generator
+pip install pstruc
 ```

 ## CLI Usage